 PROFINET is an open industrial networking standard that was developed by Siemens as an Ethernet replacement for its widely popular PROFIBUS Network.
 The network supports Cyclic and Acyclic messaging, both of which have been implemented in the IND570.
+The PROFINET Standard is supported and Maintained by the PROFIBUS and PROFINET International (PI) Organization.
 PROFINET utilizes commercial, off-the-shelf Ethernet hardware (for example, switches and routers) and is fully compatible with the Ethernet TCP/IP protocol suite.